Free Products

 How can I have a moist and flavorful cake?

 I use buttermilk in most of my recipes to create a soft crumb cake.
 You can also use simple syrup on your cake layers.
 Recipe is for simple syrup is at the homepage (top page with all the free files).
-I add simple syrup to all my layers but you don't have to there are other ways if you don't want to use it.
-It doesn't affect the texture or taste as long as you don't add too much. (it can mess with your cake layers into being to crumbly or making a mess)
+I add simple syrup to all my layers but you don't have to, there are other ways if you don't want to use it.
+It doesn't affect the texture or taste as long as you don't add too much. (it can mess with your cake layers into being to crumbly or making a mess).

 Tip: You can bake your cake and wait 10-15 minutes exactly for it to cool and cover ur cake into plastic wrap (gently as it's still warm) so that the condensation is trapped inside your cake.
 This locks in moisture from the heat and creates a moist soft crumb at the top.
 It's a secret I use for most of my recipes.